 I was so nervous when I started this project.
 First time working with the htv vinyl and it really came out nice.
 Was so proud of myself for jumping in and just doing it!
 Plus, the team really liked how they turned out as well- so that was good!

 WANT TO REMEMBER THIS?
-SAVE THE HOW TO DIY Basketball Jersey with the Cricket Maker TO YOUR FAVORITE DIY PINTEREST BOARD!
+SAVE THE HOW TO DIY Basketball Jersey with the Cricut Maker TO YOUR FAVORITE DIY PINTEREST BOARD!